Common Name(s): Box Elder, Boxelder Maple, Manitoba Maple, Ash-leaved Maple

 Color/Appearance: Sapwood is a pale white, sometimes with a yellow/green hue similar to Yellow Poplar.
 The heartwood is a grayish/yellowish brown, frequently with red or pink streaks.
-The red coloration is due to a pigment found in a fungus (Fusarium negundi) that commonly afflicts the tree.
+The red stain is produced by the tree’s natural defenses when wounded—it is thought that this compound is meant to inhibit the growth of fungus (Fusarium solani) that commonly colonizes the tree.
 Much of the reddish coloring becomes a more subdued pink or brown/gray upon drying.

 Grain/Texture: Grain is straight, with a fine even texture.
 The growth rings are usually faint and non-distinct.